evilsocket/opensnitch/wiki/Why-OpenSnitch-does-not-intercept-application-XXX.md

 If we launch a process that listens on that queue, we can get the details of every NEW connection that is opened.

 So, we know that a connection is about to leave the system, and now we have the source port/ip and destination/port, how do we find out the PID of the process?

-**Notes:**
-> In this case we only redirect NEW connections in the _mangle_ table.
-That means that we can access and use the information of connections statuses provided by the conntrack kernel module. [[1]](#1---Demystifying-the-Linux-Kernel-Socket-File-Systems).
->
-> nanoseconds prior to this point, a socket has been created by a local process, but it may be too late to get the socket Inode (if it's written to `/proc` at all) or the application can bypass that rule by crafting a special packet with an invalid state.
->
-> One thing you can play with is, to add a rule to intercept connections in the RAW table:
-> > iptables -t raw -I OUTPUT -j NFQUEUE --queue-num 0 --queue-bypass
->
-> Notice that at this point of the path, we can't know if a connection is NEW, ESTABLISHED or INVALID, so every packet is forwarded to opensnitch.
-That means that the performance may be degraded, using too much CPU.
->
-> But on the other hand, we're intercepting connections faster and earlier than on the MANGLE table, so maybe we can get processes faster and not miss them.
->
-> You can also add the following rule (notice that we exclude ESTABLISHED state):
-> > iptables -t mangle -I OUTPUT -m conntrack --ctstate NEW,RELATED,INVALID,SNAT,DNAT -j NFQUEUE --queue-num 0 --queue-bypass

 #